-The rate of discharge required for a given container is determined by the calculation of the surface area of the container as shown in "Chart A" for LP-Gas.
+The rate of discharge required for a given container is determined by the calculation of the surface area of the container as shown in "Chart A" for LP-Gas and "Chart B" for anhydrous ammonia.

 The set pressure of a pressure relief valve depends upon the design pressure of the container.
 Refer to NFPA #58 "Liquefied Petroleum Gas Code" for more information.